fischor/protogen-python/samples/protoc-gen-extensions/README.md

 }
 ````

-For a plugin that should to recognize this extensions the extension file and its dependencies need to be generated first using the official protoc python compiler.
+For a plugin that should recognize this extensions the extension proto file and its dependencies need to be generated first using the official protoc python compiler.
-This is necessary for the extension values to be accessible by the plugin.
 Generate python code for at least the file where the extension resides in and all its dependencies with the official Python protoc plugin:

 ```sh